How to Export Smaller Files and Better Quality Video from Premiere Pro Using HEVC/H.265

 In this lesson on from David Bode’s free course, Ultimate Premiere Pro FAQ, you will learn how to export your projects using the successor to H.264: H.265.

 H.265, or High Efficiency Video Coding, is 25 to 50% more efficient.
-This means you can have the same size of a file and you’re going to get better quality or you can have the same quality at a much smaller file size.
+This means you can have the size of a file and you’re going to get better quality or you can have the same quality at a much smaller file size.

 Export Your Project

-In the same you export other projects from Premiere, you can have your sequence selected either from the timeline or from the project panel, and use the keyboard shortcut Control-M to to Menu > Export > Media.
+In the same way you export other projects from Premiere, you can have your sequence selected either from the timeline or from the project panel, and use the keyboard shortcut Control-M to to Menu > Export > Media.

 When the dialogue box opens, choose HEVC (H.265) from the drop down menu.